-Ask your students to reflect on a personal story of migration.
+Option 1: Ask your students to describe a personal story of migration.
 This story can be their own story, the story of a family member or ancestor, or the story of someone else they know.
 This migration may have happened within a country or between countries.
-Students should respond in their journals using any combination of writing and visuals that they wish.

-Explain to your students that when people migrate, they are influenced by push factors, pull factors, and obstacles.
+After students finish sharing, explain that when people migrate, they are influenced by push factors, pull factors, and obstacles.

-Place students in groups.
-Ask each group of students to review the causes of migration that they wrote down during the previous activity and to choose one of the push factors that relates to El Salvador.
+In this activity, students focus on the country of El Salvador to learn more about the historical roots of present-day migration.
 Share a Map of El Salvador with your students if they are unfamiliar with where the country is located.

-After students finish reading the timeline, they should choose one historical event from the timeline to focus on in more depth.
+After students finish reading the timeline, they should choose one historical event to focus on in more depth.
 They should write down how they think this historical event is linked to their migration push factor.
 Each group can then present their connections to the class.